flosell/lambdacd-git/README.md

                      :ssh {:use-agent                true                         ; whether to use an SSH agent :known-hosts-files        ["~/.ssh/known_hosts"
                                                       "/etc/ssh/ssh_known_hosts"] ; which known-hosts files to use for SSH connections
-                           :identity-file            nil                          ; override the normal SSH behavior and explicitly specify a key to use
+                           :identity-file            nil                          ; override the normal SSH behavior and explicitly specify a key to use when multiple possible keys are discovered by SSH (does not allow setting arbitrary identity files at the moment (see #28 for details)
                            :strict-host-key-checking nil}}}]                      ; override the normal SSH behavior and explicitly set the StrictHostKeyChecking setting.
 Off by default, can be set to yes,no or ask
   (lambdacd/assemble-pipeline pipeline-structure config))
 ```